kuokuo123/otter-launcher/README.md

 ![Kitty Config](./assets/kitty.png)

-A highly extendable commandline program to launch shell scripts, applications, or arbitrary commands by a few key strokes.
-Customizable with ascii color code, sixel or kitty image protocol, otter-launcher is a good companion to keyboard-centric window manager users.
+Otter-launcher is a highly extendable commandline program to launch shell scripts, applications, or arbitrary commands by a few key strokes, customizable with ascii color codes, sixel or kitty image protocols.
+It is a good companion to keyboard-centric window manager users.

 The concept is making the below behaviours possible: